oesteban/hcph-sops/docs/data-collection/tear-down.md

 - [ ] Cleaning up instrumentation:
     - [ ] Take the projector's screen off and store it in its designated shelf.
-    - [ ] Take the ET outside and put it in a stable place.
-    - [ ] Disconnect the ECG leads from the filter of the access panel, fold the cable and leave it prepared with the RB to take out of the room with other equipment.
+- [ ] Disconnect the ECG cable from the filter of the access panel, roll the cable.
-    - [ ] Disconnect the last section of the cannula and dispose of it in the trash can.
+- [ ] Take the ET arm and the ECG cable outside to the Control Room.
+- [ ] Place the ET arm in a stable place.
+- [ ] Store the ECG cable in its designated box / storage.
+- [ ] Store the ET arm in its designated box.

 - [ ] **Clean-up of the scanning room**:
     - [ ] Put the sheet and the blanket inside the dirty linen bag (in the trash if used plastic sheets).